 Graphic artist, designer, and actor Piotr Stepanovic Galadzhev (1900-1971) was born in Staryj Krim, Crimea.
 At the age of nine, he was accepted into the Stroganov Central Industrial Art Institute in Moscow, Russia’s leading design school, which later merged with the Moscow Institute of Painting, Sculpture, and Architecture to form the Second State Free Studios (Svomas, later Vkhutemas).
 He studied graphic art under Vladimir Favorsky, and later took courses at the Studio of the Artistic-Educational Union of Workers’ Organizations in Moscow.

 In 1915, while still a teenager, Galadzhev began work as an assistant designer at the Zimin Opera.
 In 1919, he created his first commercial collages, and in the early 1920s, he began making renderings of drama, ballet, and cabaret productions, which were often reproduced as covers or accompaniments to texts in the key theatrical journals of the time, among them Ekho (Echo), Antrakt (Interval), Ermitazh (Hermitage), Ekran Kino-Gazety (The Screen of Movie Gazette), and Vestnik Rabotnikov Iskusstv (Arts Workers Herald).
 He was the chief illustrator for the weekly magazine Zrelishcha (Spectacles), which covered theater and cinema.
 He also designed covers for the film magazine Kino-Eye and for the popular film library Kinopechat, for which he produced a cover for the 1926 pamphlet on Sergei Eisenstein and his famous film Battleship Potemkin.
-“Galadzhev’s art reflected the motifs of the Roaring Twenties,” John E. Bowlt writes in the book Pjotr Galadzhev 10.11.1995 – 29.2.1996, published by Galerie Alex Lachmann in Cologne.
+“Galadzhev’s art reflected the motifs of the Roaring Twenties,” John E. Bowlt writes in the catalogue Pjotr Galadzhev 10.11.1995 – 29.2.1996, published by Galerie Alex Lachmann in Cologne.
 “Commercial advertising, mass communication, and the nightlife of big cities.”
 From 1918 to 1923, he created a series of counter-reliefs, assemblages made of wood, metal, paint, and other materials.

 In 1921, Galadzhev met director Lev Kuleshov and enrolled in his course at the State College of Cinematography.
 He made his acting début in 1924 in Kuleshov’s film The Extraordinary Adventures of Mr. West in the Land of the Bolsheviks.
 Galadzhev was a member of the so-called Kuleshov collective or Kuleshov workshop, along with actors, directors, and artists Vladimir Fogel; Vsevolod Pudovkin; Boris Barnet; Sergei Komarov; Alexandra Khoklova, Kuleshov’s wife; and Irina Vsevolodnaya, daughter of the famous theater director Vesevolod Meyerhold.
 He acted for free in Kuleshov’s classic film By the Law (1926) after the Soviet government cut Kuleshov’s funding due to the political content of his work.
 In 1970, a year before Galadzhev’s own death, he would be one of the last surviving members of the group in attendance at Kuleshov’s funeral.